sisiflorensia/udacity-machine_learning_nanodegree/README.md

 # Udacity - Machine Learning Nanodegree (MLND)

 In this program, I will build Machine Learning models using various algorithms in supervised and supervised learning, deep learning and reinforcement learning on data sets in fields like finance, healthcare, education, and more.
-This is a 1 term program that is spread over 6 months.
+This is a 1 term program spreads over 6 months.
 Estimated time required to complete this nanodegree is 200 hours.

 ## Introduction